Architecture

 ├── package.json npm scripts and pinned deps

-├── vite.config.js Multi-page input, hreflang opt-out, passthrough copy
+├── vite.config.js Multi-page input, hreflang opt-out, md→html rendering

 ├── eslint.config.js ESLint flat config